Sednaya Prison: Human rights violations

 A wide variety of inhumane torture practices were carried out in the prison, ranging from perpetual beatings, sexual assaults, decapitations, rapes, burnings, and the use of hinged boards known as "flying carpets".
-In 2017, the US State Department alleged that a crematorium had been built at the prison to dispose of the bodies of the executed.

 Systematic abuse and torture

 Before being transferred to Sednaya, detainees typically spent months or years in other detention facilities.
 Sednaya often served as the final destination for prisoners after extended stays in other detention facilities.
 This practice became systematic after the outbreak of the Syrian Civil War in 2011.
-The transfer process has drawn international criticism, particularly from Amnesty International, for its use of secret military courts and unfair trials.
+The transfer process had drawn international criticism, particularly from Amnesty International, for its use of secret military courts and unfair trials.
 Prisoners interviewed by Amnesty described these trials as shams that lasted only one to three minutes.
 Some detainees were falsely told they would be transferred to civilian prisons when they were instead marked for execution.
-Other detainees were denied any form of trial.
+Others were denied any form of trial.